citrez/Everything-I-Know/programming-languages.md

 Some software design principles that i have picked up from arjan codes youtube channel.
 Cohesion - This is a fancy word for

+## Functional programming
+Programmers use the word 'function' to talk about the things they make, but actually they are very different to mathematical functions.
+A mathematical functions maps elements in the domain to outputs in the codomain.
+MAthematical functions dont 'see the outside world', there are no side effects, they are very pure in that sense.

 ## BASH/ZSH

 [Bash tutorial](https://flaviocopes.com/bash/)